Struct schemars::schema::SchemaObject

 pub fn number(&mut self) -> &mut NumberValidation

-Returns a mutable reference to this schema’s NumberValidation
+Returns a mutable reference to this schema’s NumberValidation, creating it if it was None.

 sourcepub fn string(&mut self) -> &mut StringValidation